Report: Seahawks getting a visit from free agent cornerback T.J. Carrie

-In an attempt to add to their nickel back spot — which was a revolving door in 2019 and led to Seattle keeping three linebackers on the field more than any other team — the Seahawks are getting a visit from veteran free agent cornerback T.J.
+In an attempt to add to their nickel-back spot — which was a revolving door in 2019 and led to keeping three linebackers on the field more than any other team — the Seahawks are getting a visit from veteran free agent cornerback T.J.
 Carrie.

-The news of the visit was reported by NFLSirius Insider Adam Caplan, who said the visit will happen this week.
-The Browns cut Carrie last month, which means he could sign with a team ahead of the free agent signing period next Wednesday.
+The news of the interest was reported by NFLSirius Insider Adam Caplan, who said the visit will happen this week.
+The Browns cut Carrie last month, which means he could sign with a team ahead of the free-agent signing period, which begins next Wednesday.

-The 6-foot, 204-pound Carrie started 14 games over the last two seasons for the Browns and was used primarily as a nickel cornerback but also at times on the outside.
+The 6-foot, 204-pound Carrie started 14 games over the last two seasons for the Browns and was used primarily as a nickel cornerback but also on the outside.

-Carrie, who’s regarded as a particularly good run defender, started for the Browns in a loss to the Seahawks in Cleveland last Oct.
+Carrie, who’s regarded as a particularly good run defender, started for the Browns in a loss to the Seahawks in Cleveland on Oct.
 13 and had 10 tackles, three for a loss.

 The 29-year-old was originally a seventh-round pick of the Raiders out of Ohio University in 2014.
 Carrie signed a four-year, $31 million deal with the Browns before the 2018 season.
-His release last month was a cost-cutting move that saved the Browns $6.35 million against the cap going forward.
+His release last month was a cost-cutting move that saved the Browns $6.35 million against the cap.

-Seattle used Jamar Taylor, Akeek King and rookie Ugo Amadi at the nickel spot last season, but mostly used linebacker Mychel Kendricks, who often stayed on the field at his strongside linebacker even in obvious passing downs.
+The Seahawks used Jamar Taylor, Akeem King and rookie Ugo Amadi at the nickel spot last season, but mostly used linebacker Mychel Kendricks, who often stayed on the field at his strongside linebacker even in obvious passing downs.

-Amadi, a fifth-round pick last year out of Oregon, ended the season as the primary nickel, and coach Pete Carroll said last month at the NFL combine in Indianapolis the job is “really Ugo’s to lose right now.”
+Amadi, a fifth-round pick last year out of Oregon, ended the season as the primary nickel after Taylor was released, and Seahawks coach Pete Carroll said last month at the NFL combine in Indianapolis the job is “really Ugo’s to lose right now.”

 But Carroll also called Amadi “under siege” because he said to expect the Seahawks to continue to add competition for the nickel spot.
+And even if they don’t add to the spot, they simply need to replenish with King set to be an unrestricted free agent next week.

 “We’ll keep looking because nobody really owns the spot yet,” Carroll said.
 “Ugo did a nice job at that spot near the end of the year.
 He gave us a certain style of player there — a smaller guy, real quick and very smart, a very good zone player.
 He had some time working at the spot early on.
 We kind of did it in the middle of the year, later in the year when we gave him the go ahead.
 But he did fine.
 We’ll continue to make that spot competitive with different style of guys to see what they offer us.”